-The Mount Pleasant coal deposit is located in the Hunter Valley region of New South Wales, Australia.
-Owned and operated by MACH Energy, the mine is expected to produce clean energy coal for supply to power plants worldwide.
+The Mount Pleasant coal deposit is located in the Hunter Valley region of New South Wales (NSW), Australia.
+Owned and operated by MACH Energy, the project is developed as a greenfield open-cut mine with a capital investment value of approximately $950m.

-The Mount Pleasant coal deposit is located 4km away from Muswellbrook town in the Hunter Valley region of New South Wales and adjacent to the Bengalla mine resource.
+The Mount Pleasant coal deposit is located 4km away from Muswellbrook in the Hunter Valley region of NSW and adjacent to the Bengalla mine resource.

 Covering 3,800ha, it is part of the Hunter Coalfield of the Sydney basin.